Skip to main content

 • “Fortunately for myself and other gamers everywhere who may inadvertently be exposed to this through cheap, nasty shovelware game bundles (because let's face it, nobody's mad enough to deliberately buy this rubbish, are they?), the game is buggy and unstable and crashes hard, so I have to find and kill the process instead of being forced to try to play it.”

-• “The game is riddled with bugs and crashes frequently, making it nearly unplayable at times.”
+• “The game is riddled with bugs and frequently crashes, making it nearly unplayable.”

-• “I experienced constant instability, with the game freezing and crashing multiple times during my playthrough.”
+• “I experienced constant instability, with the game crashing multiple times during a single session.”

 Buy Half Minute Hero: The Second Coming